C-BOE86/Journey-to-OSCP-Scripts/README.md

 #autonmap.py
 I attempted to make a automated scanner with nmap using nmap, to see if it would make things easier for the OSCP exam.
+To get it to execute, be sure to use "python3 autonmap.py"

 #vnp.py
 I wanted to practice my python scripting and get better by actually having a small project.
 I chose to make a choosing OpenVPN script, because I realized that I choose between a few vpns.